stephenbradshaw/AzureC2PocDeployment/README.md

 ```

-Monitor the status of the deployment - it takes a while, wait until the status is Succeeded.
+Monitor the status of the deployment - it takes a while, and usually the the process will not complete until the deployment is done - you will also get an email to the configured address notifying you.
+Its also possible to do incremental checks on progress using the folliwng command, looking for the "Succeeded" status to be returned.

 ```
-az apim list --query '[0].[name, provisioningState]'
+az apim list -g C2VMRG --query '[0].[name, provisioningState]'
 ```